Tom Truscott

-Tom Truscott is an American computer scientist best known for creating Usenet with Jim Ellis, when both were graduate students at Duke University.
+Tom Truscott is an American computer scientist known best for creating Usenet with Jim Ellis, when both were graduate students at Duke University.
 He is also a member of ACM, IEEE, and Sigma Xi.
-One of his first endeavors into computers was writing a computer chess program and then later working on a global optimizer for C at Bell Labs.
+One of his first endeavors concerning computers was writing a computer chess program and then later working on a global optimizer for C at Bell Labs.
 This computer chess program competed in multiple computer chess tournaments such as the Toronto chess tournament in 1977 (2nd place) and the Linz tournament in 1980 (3rd place).
-Today, Truscott works on tools that analyze software as a software developer for the SAS Institute.
+Presently, Truscott works on applications that analyze software as a software developer for a company named SAS Institute.

 Truscott received the USENIX Lifetime Achievement Award for Usenet.